Green Part 2

 But the next day, the girl seemed distant.

 She seemed to be looking for someone else to keep her company.
-She seemed to be uninterested with the little highness, swaying her head from the left to the right.
+She seemed to be uninterested with the little highness, as she swayed her head from the left to the right.

-And then, the little highness saw a prince walk up to her, as the girl smiled brightly, walking away with the prince.
+And then, the little highness saw a prince walk up to her.
+The girl then smiled brightly, laughing, chatting, and walking away with the prince.

 The little highness then became very sad.